danielmatsuda/netflix_titles_api/README.md

 ## Using the API

-My REST API has the following CRUD functionality:
 1. GET a single title by id. (v1/titles/:id)
 2. GET all entries or a filtered set of entries, using query string parameters to filter. (v1/titles)
 3. Create (POST) a single title by providing all fields except for ID. (v1/titles)